quattor/quattor.github.com/_posts/2015-03-03-grenoble-workshop-summary.md

 ## Release process and current release status

 14.12 didn't come out because of the changes in the way unit tests are run during the build process
-* Before: RPMs were built, unit tests were run and then release was tagged
+* Before: Unit tests were run as a separate step, then RPMs were built and release was tagged.
 * Now: unit tests are required to run successfully for the release being tagged
   * Required to build templates for metaconfig modules
   * In principle a good change: unit tests have to succeed on all supported platforms or they are not useful.

 Supported platforms at this time: EL5, EL6, EL7
-* Solaris: should add it as a supported platform starting with 15.4
+* Solaris 11: should add it as a supported platform starting with 15.4
   * Do not build packages but run the unit tests as part of the release process

 There is also the issue of providing versions more recent than EPEL for some package in Quattor externals: general agreement that is should be avoided as much as possible
-* Providing our own version of a package create an obligation to maintain it
+* Providing our own version of a package creates an obligation to maintain it
-* Open question: TTConfig.
+* Open question about Template Toolkit.
 Version in EPEL doesn't work for some metaconfig services, need to see if we can work around.

 Currently, the release is blocked by a couple of metaconfig services that don't pass the unit tests
 * Move these services to next release to unblock the release process